Digital Administration

 NB!
 The electronic admission letter is also sufficient for non-EU students for applying for visa at an Estonian embassy.

-The program offers the possibility to complete a full executive degree in a 90% online format.
+The programme offers the possibility of completing a full executive degree in a 90% online format.

-Please note that in this programme, students are expected to participate in the contact session in Tartu for one week at the beginning of the program and one week at the end of the program.
+Please note that in this programme, students are expected to participate in the contact session in Tartu for one week at the beginning and one week at the end of the programme.
 For non-EU students, short term (Schengen visa or C visa) is sufficient.
 Please see our visa application process.

 Tuition fee and scholarships